trueos/pcbsd/src-qt5/docs/support.rst

 Documentation Translation
 -------------------------

-The source for the PC-BSD® Users Handbook is stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
+The source for the TrueOS® Users Handbook is stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
 This means that the documentation and any translations can be built with the operating system and updates to this documentation can be automatically installed when the system is updated using :ref:`Update Manager`.
 This has the added advantage of making sure that the installed version of the Handbook always matches the operating system version and that, as new features are added, that they are documented and appear as a local copy on the user's system.
 The local copy is stored in :file:`/usr/local/share/pcbsd/doc/html` and a desktop shortcut provides easy access to the documentation.

-At this time, the PC-BSD® build server has been configured to automatically build the HTML version of the PC-BSD® Users Handbook.
+At this time, the TrueOS® build server has been configured to automatically build the HTML version of the TrueOS® Users Handbook.
 Over time, additional
 :file:`Makefiles` will be tested and added to provide the documentation in other formats, such as single HTML, PDF, and EPUB.
 Instructions for building your own
 HTML or PDF version can be found in this `README.md <https://github.com/pcbsd/pcbsd/blob/master/src-qt5/docs/README.md>`_.

-The documentation source files have been integrated into the Pootle translation system so that the PC-BSD® documentation can be translated using a web browser.
+The documentation source files have been integrated into the Pootle translation system so that the TrueOS® documentation can be translated using a web browser.
 The process is similar to :ref:`Interface Translation` except that you must first select "PC-BSD Handbook" from the "Projects" drop-down menu shown in
 :numref:`Figure %s: Selecting the Handbook Project <translate5>`.